aheald-quadball/us-quadball-rulebook/rulebook.md

    1\.
 If the referee determines that the player was not reasonably aware that the dodgeball was dead and the play was otherwise legal, the player shall not be penalized.

-C. Any position’s players may legally possess a dead quadball to return it to the formerly defending keeper after a score (See: 4.2.1.
+C. Any position’s players may legally possess a dead Quadball to return it to the formerly defending keeper after a score (See: 4.2.1.
 Dead Quadball).
 D. Any other intentional interaction with a ball not associated with one’s position is interpositional ball interference.
 E. Unintentionally and illegally acting on a ball not associated with one’s position in a manner that significantly affects the position or trajectory of that ball is incidental interpositional ball interference and results in the turnover of the affected ball.
 F. Intentionally blocking a score by committing interpositional ball interference is intentionally and illegally blocking a score.

-⚑ *Back to Hoops*—Minor failure to avoid a propelled quadball
+⚑ *Back to Hoops*—Minor failure to avoid a propelled Quadball

 ⚑ *Turnover*—Incidental interpositional ball interference

-⚑ *Blue Card*—Failure to avoid a propelled quadball
+⚑ *Blue Card*—Failure to avoid a propelled Quadball

 ⚑ *Blue Card*—Illegal dodgeball interference